pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Add automatically Backk.ts types to types of a Service
-- Add automatically superclasses to Service Types
 - Default transactional methods: update/delete/create in dbManager
 - executeInsideTransaction method in dbManager
 - Constraint for creating entity based on filter and given max value